mark-mcdermott/mean-crud/README.md

 create an Auth0 client

-in the client settings get your clientID, domain.
+in the Auth0 client settings get your clientID, domain.

-in the client settings set a callback url to <yourdomain.com>/callback
+in the Auth0 client settings set a callback url to <yourdomain.com>/callback

+in /src/app/auth-vars/ rename auth0-variables.ts.example to auth0-variables.ts

+follow the instructions in auth0-variables.ts to add your clientID, domain & callback url in there

 upload the app to your server (Auth0 doesn't work on localhost sometimes)